TairanD/My-Front-End-Notes/css/flexbox.md

 A flex container refers to the element applying the flex layout.
 We can define an element as a flex container by add `display: flex` style.

+*Note: flexbox will NOT influence normal flow!
+This flexibility makes it a powerful tool to create responsive web pages.

 ### 2.2 - The flex item

 Flex items are the child elements of a flex container.
 They can be arranged in various flexible ways, according to the